 Close harmony singing and superb instrumental playing are the hallmarks of their distinctive sound.
 They have performed the choral arrangement of High Lonesome Mass in concert over 20 times with conductor/composer Dr. Tim Sharp, and have recorded three CD projects: On A High High Mountain, Thinking About Home, and Beneath The Tennessee Moon.
 Whether it’s old favorites, modern songs, or original material, the Chuck Nation Band delivers top grade music that engages and entertains an audience from the first moment they take the stage.

 Chuck Nation (vocals/fiddle/mandolin/guitar), from Gainesville, GA, has performed across the U.S. and in 18 different countries.
 In addition to his singing and songwriting skills, Chuck is equally skilled at playing fiddle, banjo, mandolin, and guitar.
 Chuck has performed at the Grand Old Opry, New Orleans World’s Fair, Savannah Music Festival, Smoke On The Mountain, Always Patsy Cline, and The High Lonesome Mass.
 He has opened shows for a diverse list of folks ranging from Ernest Tubb to Mother Maybelle Carter, Mac Davis, John Hartford, Charley Pride, John Anderson, and many more.
-Chuck has shared the stage and played with the likes of Bluegrass luminaries Bill Monroe, Mac Wiseman, Sam Bush, Vassar Clements, and many others.
+He has shared the stage and played with the likes of Bluegrass luminaries Bill Monroe, Mac Wiseman, Sam Bush, Vassar Clements, and many others.